Financial Aid FAQ

 6. What kinds of assistance will be available to me, if I am eligible?

 Several kinds of financial aid programs help students attend Saint Mary's College.
-Over 95% of our students are receiving financial aid in the categories of gift aid and self-help.
+Over 96% of our students are receiving financial aid.

 Gift aid is not subject to mandatory repayment.
 It may include scholarships and/or grants.